MaxHalford/maxhalford.github.io/content/blog/flask-droplet.md

 ## Create and connect to a droplet

 Digital Ocean call their virtual machines (VMs) *droplets*.
 The first step is to log on to their website, create an account and register a bank card.
 There are many droplet capacity/power offers, personally I began with the 10 dollars per month deal.
-Once you've created the droplet you will receive a mail with the IP adress of the droplet and the password.
+Once you've created the droplet you will receive a mail with the IP address of the droplet and the password.

 - Open a terminal.
-- Connect to the droplet : ``ssh root@<IP adress>``
+- Connect to the droplet : ``ssh root@<IP address>``
 - Copy/paste the password sent by mail.
 - Choose a new very very very secure password